jclem/clusterflock/README.md

 clusterflock is a simple clustering HTTP server for Node.
 It accepts a single request handler and a hash of options.
 The goal of clusterflock is to eliminate my own repeated need for a simple clustering server that implements graceful worker shutdown and re-forking of dead workers.

+**This package is deprecated.** I wrote a much more well-tested version without the known bugs of clusterflock called [teamster](https://www.npmjs.org/package/teamster).

 ## Installation